Causal screening for dynamical systems: NEW LEARNING ALGORITHMS

 Let $\mathcal{D}^t$ denote the output from Subalgorithm \ref{subalgo:trekStep} (see below).
 The following result shows that under the assumption of faithfulness, $\alpha\rightarrow_{\mathcal{D}^t} \beta$ if and only if there is a directed trek from $\alpha$ to $\beta$ in $\mathcal{D}_0$.

 \begin{prop} There is no directed trek from $\alpha$ to $\beta$ in $\mathcal{D}_0$ if and only if $\musepG{\alpha}{\beta}{\beta}{\mathcal{D}_0}$. \end{prop}

-We will refer to running first Subalgorithm \ref{subalgo:trekStep} and then Subalgorithm \ref{subalgo:paStep} (using the the output DG from the first as input to the second) as the causal screening (CS) algorithm.
-The following proposition follows directly from the definitions of the subalgorithms.
+Note that above, $\beta$ in the conditioning set represents the $\beta$-past while the other $\beta$ represents the present of the $\beta$-process.
+While there is no distinction in the graph, this interpretation follows from the definition of local independence and the global Markov property.
+We will refer to running first Subalgorithm \ref{subalgo:trekStep} and then Subalgorithm \ref{subalgo:paStep} (using the output DG from the first as input to the second) as the causal screening (CS) algorithm.
+Intuitively, Subalgorithm \ref{subalgo:paStep} simply tests if a candidate set (the parent set) is a separating set and other candidate sets could be chosen.

 \begin{prop} The CS algorithm is a simple screening algorithm. \end{prop}